palmdrop/CS_Store/README.md

 ### Installation
 1. Make sure you have the packages in `requirements.txt` installed
-2. Add `display` to your path or move it to a bin in your path.
+2. Add `display` to your path or move it to a bin in your path, or run `install.sh`.
 3. Run `display`!

+NOTE: At the moment, the `display` will assume this repository is located at `~/usr/repos/CS_Store`.
+Edit `display` to change this.

 ### To Do:
 1. Watch for changes to the `.CS_Store` for live updates from text editor